 Pianos have had some type of pedals since the earlier days; in the eighteenth century, they were pushed upward by the knee instead of being depressed by the foot.
 Most modern grand pianos have the following three pedals: una corda, or the soft pedal, sostenuto, and sustain pedal.

-Most modern uprights also have three pedal, which are the following: the soft pedal, the practice pedal, and the sustain pedal.
+Most modern uprights also have three pedal, which is the following: the soft pedal, the practice pedal, and the sustain pedal.
 Some cheaper pianos may only have two pedals, lacking the practice pedal, and the upright standard in Europe is two pedals, una corda, the soft pedal, and the sustain pedal.

 The sustain pedal often referred to as the damper pedal, is often referred to as just ”the pedal” due to the fact that it is the one most often used.
 Placed as the rightmost pedal, it lifts all the dampers from the keys, sustaining all notes played.